Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/ellipse_watermark/README.md

-# Sample - Apply complex watermark to PDF using PHP
+# Sample - Apply an Ellipse watermark to PDF using PHP

-The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to apply a '*composite watermark*' to a PDF file.
-This is typically done when a single file requires multiple watermarks.
-Composite watermarks using Muhimbi's [XML based watermarking syntax](http://blog.muhimbi.com/2010/10/watermarking-pdf-documents-using_25.html).
+The PHP sample provided in this section uses the [*Muhimbi PDF Converter Services Online*](https://github.com/Muhimbi/PDF-Converter-Services-Online) to apply an ellipse (circle) based watermark to a PDF file.

 Additonal sample code to *convert, merge, watermark, secure* and *OCR* files [can be found here](../).